tier4/drs-docs/docs/calibration/index.md

         ![](images/image-20241127-133557.png)
     - Wait until playing finishes

+    > [!NOTE]
+    > Because the calibration tool automatically controls pausing/resuming play according to the processing status,
+    > you must not control pausing/resuming rosbag play manually.

 6. Once the rosbag has finished playing, execute the following to notify the tools that the end of the data has been reached:
     ```
     ros2 service call /stop_mapping std_srvs/srv/Empty